-"Overlay district" means an area where certain additional requirements are superimposed upon a base or underlying zoning district and where the requirements of the base or underlying district may or may not be altered."
+""Overlay district" means an area where certain additional requirements are superimposed upon a base or underlying zoning district and where the requirements of the base or underlying district may or may not be altered."

-"Protective buffer" means an area that surrounds wetlands and is established to avoid significant negative physical or chemical impacts to wetlands."
+"Protective buffer" means an area that surrounds wetlands and is established to avoid significant negative biological, physical, or chemical impacts to wetlands."

-"Wetland" means those areas that are currently or were under normal circumstances (e.g., no filling or introduction of invasive plants) inundated or saturated by surface or groundwater at a frequency and duration sufficient to support, and that under normal circumstances, do support a prevalence of vegetation typically adapted for life in saturated soil conditions.
-Wetlands generally include swamps, marshes, bogs, and estuarine systems; flowing, intermittent, or ephemeral streams and associated drainages; and similar areas; but does not include agricultural ditches or reservoirs."
+""Wetland" means those areas that are under normal circumstances (e.g., no filling or introduction of invasive plants) or were inundated or saturated by surface water or groundwater at a frequency and duration sufficient to support-and that under normal circumstances do support-a prevalence of vegetation typically adapted for life in saturated soil conditions.
+Wetlands generally include swamps, marshes, bogs, and estuarine systems; flowing, intermittent, or ephemeral streams and associated drainages; and similar areas; but do not include agricultural ditches or reservoirs."